UBC-MDS/text_processing_util_mds24/CONTRIBUTING.md

 ### Pull Requests

-All contributors must create pull requests for their work, and should not push their work directly to the main branch.
+All core contributors should create pull requests for their work, and should not push their work directly to the main branch.
 Each pull branch should be reviewed by at least one member of the group before it is merged.

 ## External Contributors